Minimalist & Frugal Birthday Party Ideas

 My hair has always been somewhere between straight and curly, and I never knew how to care for it properly.
 Instead of buying endless products hoping for a miracle, I decided to invest in knowledge.

+The appointment cost $140.
 That might sound expensive for a frugal birthday.

-I didn’t buy an object.
+But here’s the difference: I didn’t buy an object.
+I learned a skill.

 The stylist showed me how to care for my hair, gave me a small trim, and explained what actually works for my hair type — without pressuring me to buy products.
+Knowledge stays.
+Stuff collects dust.

 Dinner That Feels Like Home